VHDPlus/vhdplus-website/docs/getstarted.md

 ### Create your first program:

 Manual:
-1. Start the VHDP IDE and create a new project (top left).
-This automatically creates a vhdp file.
+1. Start the VHDPlus IDE and create a new project (top left).
+This automatically creates a VHDP file.
-2. In the vhdp file, you can program your code.
+2. In the VHDP file, you can write your code.
 More information about that [here](/docs/getstarted_vhdp).
 For beginners we recommend to test with this demo code:
 ```vhdp
 /*
 Blink example